WHAT ARE DENSE BREASTS?

 Types of Smart Breast MRI™ Exams

-Princeton Radiology offers both Diagnostic and Smart Screen Breast MRI.™ Most insurance plans cover Diagnostic Smart Breast MRI for women at increased risk of developing breast cancer, such as those with a Claus risk score of 20+ on their SmartMamm™ report, and/or an inherited conditions such as BRCA 1 or BRCA 2 genetic mutations.
-If a Diagnostic Smart Breast MRI™ exam is not covered by your insurance, our Smart Screen Breast MRI™ is available for the low, self-pay fee of $375.
+Princeton Radiology offers both Diagnostic Smart Breast MRI and Smart Screen Breast MRI™.
+Most insurance plans cover Diagnostic Smart Breast MRI™ for women at increased risk of developing breast cancer, such as those with a Claus risk score of 20+ on their SmartMamm™ report, and/or an inherited conditions such as BRCA 1 or BRCA 2 genetic mutations.
+Get your Claus score here

 Diagnostic Smart Breast MRI™